Flat cycles in the homology of \Gamma \SL(m,R)/SO(m): The sphere at infinity of

+Using Proposition \ref{projective} it is easy to construct a pattern $X_1,\dots,X_N,Y_1,\dots,Y_N$ of flats $X_i$ and copies of $\mathbb H^2\times\mathbb R$ denoted $Y_i$, for which $X_i$ intersects $Y_j$ if and only if $i\leq j.$ One such pattern (with $N=4$) is indicated in Figure 3.
+The right picture is obtained from the left picture via rotations by a fixed amount.
+To get the required pattern for a general $N$ one starts with a sufficiently thin triangle $(A,B,C)$ and uses a small enough rotation.

-\section{The sphere at infinity of $\SL_m\mathbb R/\SO(m)$}
+\section{The sphere at infinity of $\SL_m$}

-In this section we describe the sphere at infinity of the symmetric space $\SL_m\mathbb R/\SO(m)$ in terms of flag-eigenvalue pairs in $\mathbb R^m$ (section 2.13.8 in \cite{eberlein}).
+In this section we describe the sphere at infinity in terms of flag-eigenvalue pairs in $\mathbb R^m$ (section 2.13.8 in \cite{eberlein}).
 Points on the sphere at infinity correspond to geodesic rays $e^{tZ}$ where $Z$ is a trace zero, symmetric matrix of length one.
 That is, the eigenvalues $\lambda_1\geq\dots\geq\lambda_m$ of $Z$ arranged in descending order satisfy

 Let $E_i:=\{v\in\mathbb R^m\mid Zv=\lambda_iv\}$ be the $\lambda_i$-eigenspace of $Z$.
 The eigenvalues together with the flag

 provide enough information to recover the symmetric matrix $Z$.
 Thus, the points on the sphere at infinity are parametrized by flag-eigenvalue pairs.
 The flags are best thought of as nested arrangements of points, lines, planes etc in real projective space $\mathbb P^{m-1}.$